Source: Andrea Piacquadio

 Please note: always contact your general practitioner's clinic before going to accident and emergency - except in the case of a life-threatening situation.
 Then call 112 for an ambulance.

-The information you will find on this platform comes from the human rights organisation VluchtelingenWerk Nederland, in cooperation with its partners.
+The information that you find on this platform comes from the human rights organisation VluchtelingenWerk Nederland (VWN), in cooperation with its partners.

-In collaboration with Contentful
+In cooperation with Contentful